lasseheia/nix/README.md

 The script performs the following actions:

-1. Wipes the specified disk (Warning: This step will delete all data on the disk)
+1. Wipes the specified disk
 2. Creates new partitions
 3. Encrypts the root partition
 4. Sets up LVM on the root partition